-8. He shall take no steps involving the circuit in financial liability, without the consent of the Official Board.

-9. He shall take care that a fast be held in every society in his circuit, on the Friday preceding every Quarterly Meeting; and that a memorandum of it be written on all the class papers.
+8. He shall take no steps involving the circuit in financial liability, without the consent of the Official society in his circuit, on the Friday preceding every Quarterly Meeting; and that a memorandum of it be written on all the class papers.